brainhack-ch/NF-coop/README.md

 "(<unix-timestamp>, [0|1], <value>)", where the second parameter indicates whether the data is sent during a resting state (0) or gaming state (1).

+For the demo, the two headsets in use must have the following names:
+P04/01
+P04/02

+This is to allow mapping the data from headsets to the two streams Unity expects to receive.

 # Unity

 The Unity game sends back commands to clients by writing to a redis key with the following